 - When the status is Available, you can use the USB printer. - When the status is Manually connected by xxx, only the xxx computer can use the printer.
 Other network devices must wait until the xxx computer has released the connection, or until the connection times out (the default time-out value is 30 seconds).

-• You can set the value for the default time-out time by selecting Tools > Configuration.
+You can set the value for the default time-out time from the Tools > Configuration screen.